hamrel-cxu/SVI-NN-training/README.md

 # SVI NN training
-> Implementation and experiments based on the paper "[Training neural networks using monotone variational inequality](https://arxiv.org/abs/2202.08876)".
+> Implementation and experiments based on the paper "[An alternative approach to train neural networks using monotone variational inequality](https://arxiv.org/abs/2202.08876)".
 The current paper is under review.
 >
 > Please direct all implementation-related inquiries to Chen Xu @ cxu310@gatech.edu.

 > Citation:
 ```
 @misc{xu2022training,
-      title={Training neural networks using monotone variational inequality},
+      title={An alternative approach to train neural networks using monotone variational inequality},
       author={Chen Xu and Xiuyuan Cheng and Yao Xie},
       year={2022},
       eprint={2202.08876},